prateekthakur272/bunkmate/README.md

 # Bunkmate

-Attandance tracking app built with flutter and firebase
+Bunkmate is a cross-platform mobile application to track daily collage lecture attandance built with Flutter and Firebase